MDeLuise/plant-it/README.md

 * Upload photos of your plants
 * Set reminder for some actions on your plants (e.g. notify if not watered every 4 days)

-Take a look at the [roadmap](https://github.com/users/MDeLuise/projects/3/views/1) for a more detailed list of future features and enhancements.

 ## Quickstart
 Installing Plant-it is pretty straight forward, in order to do so follow these steps: